eisenforschung/magnesium-mtp-training-data/README.md

 then run the `Unpack.ipynb` jupyter notebook.
 See [the official documentation](https://jupyter.org/install) on how to install jupyer.

+## Example Structure Generation

+The `RandSPGExample.ipynb` notebook shows how to setup a similar training set as in the paper for any unary.
+Binary or higher compounds are also possible, but require some straightforward modifications in the code.

 ## Citation

 If you use this training data or the potentials in your work, please cite the paper and dataset linked above.